Athletic Director & Head Baseball Coach

 Rose-Hulman's baseball facilities have also improved dramatically under Jenkins' watch.
-His efforts helped the Engineers land the 2005, 2006 and 2008 NCAA Division III Mideast Baseball Regionals, which sent Wooster, Marietta and Adrian into the Division III World Series.
+His efforts helped the Engineers land the 2005, 2006, 2008 and 2013 NCAA Division III Mideast Baseball Regionals, which sent Wooster, Marietta, Adrian and Manchester into the Division III World Series.
 Lights were added to the facility in 2001, with new dugouts and a club-seat, press box structure completed in 2004.

 Rose-Hulman also hosted the 1996 and 2012 Indiana Collegiate and Heartland Collegiate Athletic Conference postseason tournaments after earning regular season league titles.
 In addition, Jenkins and the Fightin' Engineers hosted the 2003 Southern Collegiate Athletic Conference tournament.

 Prior to Jenkins' arrival on campus, the Engineers had recorded just one 20-win season.
-During his 23-year tenure, Rose-Hulman has recorded twenty-one 20-win campaigns and five 30-win seasons.
+During his 24-year tenure, Rose-Hulman has recorded twenty-one 20-win campaigns and five 30-win seasons.

 Rose-Hulman has also sent four players to minor league baseball under Jenkins.
 Pitchers Eric Tryon and Matt Sims continued their careers after completing their Fightin' Engineer careers, with Tryon reaching the AA level in the Cincinnati Reds organization.
 Tryon, 1999 graduate Andy Cain, 2008 graduate Michael Matsui and 2011 graduate Tim Tepe earned All-American honors under Jenkins' watch.